Azure/terraform-azurerm-avm-res-azurestackhci-virtualmachineinstance/README.md

 ### <a name="input_https_proxy"></a> [https\_proxy](#input\_https\_proxy)

-Description: HTTPS URLs for proxy server.
+Description: HTTPS URL for proxy server.
 The server may still use an HTTP address as shown in this example: http://proxy.example.com:3128.

 Type: `string`